MENUMENU

 Tiny Teddy biscuits on a mini chocolate bar with candy canes underneath to resemble a Christmas sleigh

-Just like my classic 3 ingredient shortbread, gingerbread and rocky road, these sleighs are easy enough for the kids to make either on their own, or with just a little bit of assistance!
+Just like my classic 3 ingredient shortbread, gingerbread recipe and chocolate rocky road, these sleighs are easy enough for the kids to make either on their own, or with just a little bit of assistance!

 Why You're Going To Love This Recipe